rjw57/gitlab-deploy-playground/README.md

 ## Getting familiar with this deployment

 This deployment is large and complex and is possibly best understood by experimenting with it.
-One has two choice in this regard:
+One has two choices in this regard:

 1. Experiment but only ever deploy the testing release.